photo by Alice Lum |

 booking).

-Today there are still some medical offices in the building,
+Today there are still a few medical offices in the building,

 but the private sanitariums and hospitals are long gone.
 The former penthouse apartments became home